 The Mechanized River Valley Access connects Edmonton’s downtown to the North Saskatchewan River Valley with a combination of a funicular, stairs, boardwalk, pedestrian bridge, lookout, and elevator, enabling access for people with all levels of mobility.

-Saskia Dennis-van Dijl joined the GDA as Executive Director in 2016.
+Saskia Dennis-van Dijl joined the Global Design Alliance as Executive Director in 2016.
 Saskia has served as a practice management consultant to the AEC industry for the past two decades advising firms around the US in the areas of marketing, practice management and strategic planning.
 In recent years, Saskia has focused extensively on leadership development in the architecture, engineering, and construction industry including a deep commitment to concerns related to diversity equity and inclusion.
 She was a founding member of the 2014 Equity by Design research project sponsored by AIA San Francisco and now works with companies around the nation on culture and policy development to achieve goals of diversity and inclusion in all aspects.

-Brook Wyntergreen first joined the Global Design Alliance in 2014, having served as former Chair for the GDA Marketing & Business Development Community.
+Brook Wyntergreen Olsen first joined the Global Design Alliance in 2014, having served as former Chair for the GDA Marketing & Business Development Community.
 In 2016, she began the role of Associate Director for the GDA, supporting the Board and Executive Director to manage the day-to-day operations of the consortium.
 With 18 years in the design industry, Brook serves as a liaison for public projects, assisting both owner and design teams in master planning, community engagement and funding opportunities.
-She has led marketing & business development departments and also worked in project management & project scheduling for large healthcare and public projects.
+She has led marketing & business development departments and also worked in project management & project scheduling for healthcare and public projects.
 Brook holds a Masters in Business Administration and Bachelors of Architecture.
 “The people that make up the GDA are genuine friends as well as inspirational leaders.
-I continue to learn new ways of thinking about and interacting with the built environment through the many different lenses of our consortium.”
+I continue to learn new ways of thinking about and interacting with the designed and built environment through the many different lenses of our consortium.”